riotschoolacc/MSM-Gem-Shop/README.md

 **However,** if you set your id to something like "Fart Id2342" and forgot to change it before purchasing, we **can** give you the gems with a new fixed id for that.

 Please make sure your ID and Platform is correct next time!

+* If you've double checked that your information is correct and hasn't been altered since then, please contact us with a picture of your  order from your order list.